 SPECIAL EDUCATION SERVICE DELIVERY PLAN

 The Iowa Administrative Rules of Special Education require each school district to develop a plan for the delivery of special education services.
-If you wish to review the current plan, please contact one of the administrators listed below or view our website at www.bfschools.org.
+If you wish to review the current plan, please contact one of the administrators listed below.